Ethical Rules and Standards in International Arbitration Across Latin America

 Reference shall be made to the Draft Code of Conduct for Adjudicators in Investor–State Dispute Settlement (ISDS) proposed for review by the ICSID Secretariat and the Working Group III of the United Nations Commission on International Trade Law (UNCITRAL) (see Code of Conduct for Adjudicators in International Investment Disputes | ICSID (worldbank.org).
 Although with a scope of application limited to adjudicators in investment arbitration, if approved, that body of rules would become a relevant precedent in the way towards the adoption of uniform rules of ethics for international arbitration.

-As correctly stated by Born, ‘a lawyer’s “home” ethical rules may require (or forbid) particular conduct which may, at the same time, be forbidden (or required) by other arguably-applicable rules of professional conduct’ (Gary B Born, International Commercial Arbitration, Kluwer Law International, 2021, p.
+As correctly stated by Born, ‘a lawyer’s “home” ethical rules may require (or forbid) particular conduct which may, at the same time, be forbidden (or required) by other arguably applicable rules of professional conduct’ (Gary B Born, International Commercial Arbitration, Kluwer Law International, 2021, p.
 3089).
 For instance, in common law countries, disclosure of documents relevant for the resolution of the case is the rule, while privilege and confidentiality can only be invoked in those cases ruled by the law.
 Conversely, under the civil law system – which most Latin American countries belong to – there is not such duty of disclosure neither on the parties nor on the counsel.
 Each party has the burden to produce the relevant evidence to support their own case and are only allowed to request specific and duly identified documents to the counter-party.
 Therefore, the expected ethical conduct by parties from both systems may likely not be the same.
-On the other hand, the right not to be forced to self-incrimination existing in some countries may collide with the general duty of tell the truth and act in good faith.
-However, apart from avoiding any extensive interpretation of the former right (which, if any, is generally limited to criminal self-incrimination), making false submission of facts to the arbitral tribunal is forbidden in all systems.
-Therefore, the party’s counsel shall avoid false submissions of facts by her or his party or any of its witnesses and, if that happen, promptly correct such submission (or restrain themselves to rely on testimonies that are not true).
+On the other hand, the right not to be forced to self-incrimination existing in some countries may collide with the general duties of procedural loyalty and act in good faith, which embrace the general duty of telling the truth.
 This rule has explicitly been foreseen in ICCA Guideline II.C and Guidelines 9 to 11 of the IBA Guidelines on Party Representation (which add the duty of promptly correcting such submission or restraining to rely on testimonies that are not true).
 A sound solution to such collision would be to restrain the so-called right not to be forced to self-incrimination to those arenas where it has been explicitly set forth under the relevant law; and further to restrict the scope of such right to be able to keep silent on those facts and omissions that could lead to a self-incrimination, but without embracing the right to submit or allege positive assertions that the party knows that are false.